RobTillaart/DS18B20_INT/README.md

 - **DS18B20_INT(OneWire \*)** constructor needs a reference to OneWire object.
 - **bool begin(uint8_t retries = 3)** resets oneWire and set resolution default to 9 bit.
 Returns true if address / device is found and all is OK.
 There will be a number of retries to connect, default 3.
+- **bool isConnected()** Returns true if address / device is found.
 - **void requestTemperatures()** trigger temperature conversion.
 - **bool isConversionComplete()** check if conversion is complete.
 - **int16_t getTempC()** returns temperature in whole degrees only. -55..125